-Risks associated with running of the Company such as credit risk, regulatory risk, liquidity risk, market risk and other operational risk.
+These risks are associated with the operation of the Company such as credit risk, regulatory risk, liquidity risk, market risk and other operational risk.

 PCF II Level:

 At the PCF II Level, PJX faces indirectly many other risks associated with the portfolios such as market risk, liquidity risk equity risk, economic risk and other risks that may have an effect on portfolio company and Fund performance.